How to Measure Water Pressure for Sprinklers

 The maximum water pressure requirement for the fire sprinkler system will be dictated generally by the water pressure requirement at the most remote point of the system.

 This point is generally established when the hydraulic calculations have been produced for the proposed systems sprinkler system pressure loss due to height combined with the friction losses due to pipe size, pipe length and changes in direction due to the number of fittings used.
 There will always be an additional 0.5 bar added which equates for the pressure requirement for the last head on the system in order to operate properly.

-When the sprinkler system pressure losses for the most remote head have been established, this will be documented as the minimum pressure for fire sprinkler system requirement, and this will be always required when carrying out an equivalence test from a pre-determined test point at the start of the system.
+When pressure losses for the most remote head have been established, this will be documented as the minimum pressure for fire sprinkler system requirement, and this will be always required when carrying out an equivalence test from a pre-determined test point at the start of the system.